“I just don’t know what to do. One minute everything’s fine the next, Armageddon, four horsemen charging through the flat.”

 “And start a fire in the Ofen.
 You’ve seen all the wood in the flat ?”

 “Couldn’t miss it, Noah.
 You building an ark or something ?”

 “Hey, 5th of November, how about that ?
 Oh, we can look out for more wood, later.”

 “So, I’m getting the Ofen working, got to sit there, burning paper and small bits of wood, to get it started, then bigger pieces, but not too big, or it’ll just put out the flame, and I’m falling asleep, but got to get the Ofen working or I’ll die from exposure, so I keep putting more wood in, opening the vents slowly, let air in, more paper, wood, finally, it’s going, roaring fire and I can start to feel the heat.
+God bless the first law of thermodynamics.
 I load it up and put in a big piece of wood, so big it sticks half way out.
 I’m thinking that it’ll burn for an hour or so, and that’ll be enough.
 I just crash, clothes on, shoes on, the works.
 Next thing I know, I’m woken by the sound of cracking, like logs on a fire.
 There’s black smoke in the room.
 There’s a fucking fire outside of the Ofen.”

 “What did you do ?
 Weren’t you still drunk ?”